dreamcatcher-tech/network/Inbox/2025-09-16 2252 GOV automated policy balancing tools.md

 >[!danger] Depends:

-the economic impact can be
+the economic impact can be automatically balanced.

+we can start with the city's current books, and anything anyone suggests, we can map out the income for.